When a Patient Says No to a C-Section: What Nurses Need to Know This Cesarean Awareness Month

 After hearing from both the medical team and Doyley, the judge ruled that a cesarean could be performed without her consent if an emergency arose.

-As labor progressed, fetal heart rate concerns led to the delivery of a baby girl via cesarean section.
+As labor progressed, fetal heart rate concerns ultimately led to an emergency cesarean section delivery of a baby girl just hours later.

 Patient Rights and Informed Consent